 In 2001 Angela set up and developed the EASE Pet Loss Support Services, creating a broad range of audio and written support literature for this programme and for the Education Programme.

 Angela feels passionately about humane education and for some years ran a series of EASE workshops on ‘Being Kind to Animals’ at local schools in Devon.
 “Doing these workshops made me realise how much I enjoy teaching, and I have since gone on to develop my skills enabling me to deliver bereavement support coaching to staff in animal welfare organisations and vet practices.”

 In recent years Angela has worked with a national equine company on bereavement support for horse owners, which she sees as a particularly important area.
 “People can form an incredibly close bond with their horse, pony or donkey, and the practicalities of equine end-of-life issues can make this a particularly challenging area for owners and vet staff.
 So I’m delighted that this area is now receiving more recognition as an important part of Continuing Professional Development within veterinary practice; and the workshops I’ve done for horse owners and ‘Training the Trainer’ sessions for vets have been received with enthusiasm and interest.”
 Angela also lectured at the 2015 British Equine Veterinary Association on “Euthanasia – supporting the bereaved equine owner” reaching a large audience of veterinary professionals.

-Angela was awarded a Fellowship of the Society of Bereavement Practitioners in respect of her work in pet loss support, and is a Consultant Specialist Practitioner to the Society.
+Angela was awarded a Fellowship of the Society of Bereavement Practitioners in respect of her work in pet loss support.
 The Society has also conferred the SBP Trust Mark on EASE in recognition of their appreciation of the work and the quality of care provided.